 3 years full-time

-By combining English and History of Art you'll get to explore how textual and visual material interact with one another.
-You’ll learn how to master art-historical and literary criticism, and discover the connections between different artistic media.
-In doing so you’ll gain you an exciting and fresh perspective on the history of human expression, graduating with skills highly prized by employers across a wide range of industries.
+Studying the two subjects together asks how creativity responds to and works to shape the world.
+You’ll learn how to master art-historical and literary criticism, and discover the connections and differences between artistic media.
+In doing so, you’ll gain an exciting and fresh perspective on the history of human expression, graduating with skills highly prized by employers across a wide range of industries.

 You'll cover a broad range of literary and art-historical topics that range from the classical period to the 21st century.
 Our international outlook takes account of the European and global contexts of art and literature.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will: